bhrevol/dlsite-async/README.md

   - Only `optimized` file versions can be downloaded
   - Images may be resized to smaller resolution and compressed
   - Audio files may be re-encoded and compressed into MP3 format
+  - Video files may be resized to smaller resolution and re-encoded
+  - Play API returns an m3u8 HLS stream playlist for videos.
+Downloading the HLS video segments is not supported.
 - Supports de-scrambling downloaded images (from book type works)
   - Image de-scrambling requires installation with `dlsite-async[pil]`